Lanzhou Zhongchuan International Airport: Third Expansion Phase

+Statistics

 Terminal complex

-While nominally two terminals, they are connected airside by a lengthy walkway and operate as a single building.
-Airlines operating from one terminal may use gates at the other.
+The new Terminal 3, which dwarfs the two older terminals is scheduled to handle all flights from 20 March 2025 onwards.

 Terminal 1

 Shaped like the letter T, this terminal consisted of eight airbridges.
 The original terminal had a single airside level for arrivals and departures.
 Arrivals were segregated by a glass screen from departing passengers.
 Check-in was handled on the upper level, while the lower level housed the baggage hall.

-With the opening of Terminal 2, this terminal's landside facilities have been shut down for refurbishment and parts of the terminal will be mothballed until future growth warrants the reopening of these facilities.
+With the opening of Terminal 2 in 2015, this terminal's landside facilities have been shut down for refurbishment and parts of the terminal will be mothballed until future growth warrants the reopening of these facilities.
 Airside lounges, gates and shops remain in use.